-When an individual enters the property of another person or a commercial entity, they do so with the reasonable expectation no harm will come to them during their visit.
-When dangerous conditions lead to injuries at businesses, homes, and other locations, determining who is at fault can present a complicated matter.
+When an individual enters the property of another person or a commercial entity, they do so with the reasonable expectation that no harm will come to them during their visit.
+When dangerous conditions lead to injuries at businesses, homes, and other locations in San Diego County, determining who is at fault can present a complicated matter.
 Contact one of our experienced and successful San Diego slip and fall attorneys at Estey & Bomberger, LLP.

-Common questions arising during premises liability claims include:
+Common questions that come up during premises liability claims include:

 - Who is responsible for the property – the owner or the lessee?